ibm-cloud-docs/satellite/link-endpoints.md

 **Restricting access with source lists**

 By default, after you set up an endpoint, any client can connect to the destination resource through the endpoint.
-For example, for a location endpoint, any client can use the endpoint to connect to the destination resource that runs in your {{site.data.keyword.satelliteshort}} location.
+For example, for a location endpoint, any client that is connected to the {{site.data.keyword.cloud_notm}} private network can use the endpoint to connect to the destination resource that runs in your {{site.data.keyword.satelliteshort}} location.
 To limit access to the destination resource, you can [specify a list of source IP ranges](#link-sources) so that only trusted clients can access the endpoint.
 Note that currently you can create source lists only for endpoints of type `location` and cannot create source lists for endpoints of type `cloud`.

 ### Example use cases
 {: #link-usecases}